-High quality housing that is well-designed and built to a high standard.
-A mix of housing, both market and affordable, particularly in terms of tenure and price, to support a wide variety of households in all areas, both urban and rural.
-A sufficient quantity of housing taking into account need and demand and seeking to improve choice.
-Housing developments in suitable locations, which offer a good range of community facilities and with good access to jobs, key services and infrastructure.
-A flexible, responsive supply of land - managed in a way that makes efficient and effective use of land, including re-use of previously-developed land, where appropriate (recently amended to state that private residential gardens are now excluded from the definition of previously developed land in Annex B) The LDF should ensure integration of all developments (industrial, commercial, housing, mixed use, infrastructure and transport) to ensure sustainability of housing growth.
+- A mix of housing, both market and affordable, particularly in terms of tenure and price, to support a wide variety of households in all areas, both urban and rural. - A sufficient quantity of housing taking into account need and demand and seeking to improve choice. - Housing developments in suitable locations, which offer a good range of community facilities and with good access to jobs, key services and infrastructure. - A flexible, responsive supply of land managed in a way that makes efficient and effective use of land, including re-use of previously-developed land, where appropriate (recently amended to state that private residential gardens are now excluded from the definition of previously developed land in Annex B)

+housing, mixed use, infrastructure and transport) to ensure sustainability of housing growth.

 Delivering Affordable Housing (Companion Statement to PPS3) (2006)